Hyperxq/Project-Builder-schematics-docs/src/content/docs/core-concepts/schematic-project-anatomy.md

 ```

 ### schema.json

-This file outlines the prompts presented to users before the factory initiates, dictating the interaction flow.
+This file outlines the prompts presented to users before a schematic is executed, dictating the interaction flow and ensuring a smooth user experience. [more details](/terminal/user-inputs)

-### factory file
+### Factory File

-The name of this file refers to a specific factory and must be consistently referenced in the collection.json for each schematic.
+Think of a factory file as the brain behind each Schematic in your project.
+This file contains the specific instructions, or "blueprint," that tells your Schematic what to do when it's run.
+For example, whether to add a new component, modify an existing file, or generate a new service, the factory file has the code to make it happen.

+When you define a Schematic in your `collection.json`, you link it to its factory file.
+This link ensures that when your Schematic is executed, the Builder CLI knows exactly where to find the instructions to carry out the Schematic's intended actions.

+Here's a simple way to understand it:

+- **Schematic**: A command or task you want to run.
+- **Factory File**: The detailed instructions on how the task is performed.

+For every Schematic you create, there will be a corresponding factory file that contains the logic for that Schematic.
+The name and location of this file are specified in your `collection.json`, ensuring a direct connection between the command and its execution logic.

+In essence, without the factory file, your Schematic wouldn't know what to do.
+It's crucial for executing the specific tasks you've designed in your Schematics project.